digipres/publications/ipres/ipres-2016/papers/a-demonstration-of-bitcurator-access-webtools-and-disk-image-red.md

   which supports browser-based search and navigation over data from disk images, and a set of scripts to redact sensitive data from disk images.'
 creators:
-- Lee, Christopher A.
+- Christopher A. Lee
-- Woods, Kam
+- Kam Woods
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:503186/download
 grand_parent: iPRES